Nutrition and Hydration

 Aim of the course

-Participants will be able to better understand the importance of nutrition and hydration in the elderly and the impact poor nutrition and hydration has.
+Participants will gain a good understanding of the importance of nutrition and hydration in people with Dementia and the impact of malnutrition and dehydration.

 What will we cover

-- Identity the symptoms of poor diet and improve them;
+- Identify the symptoms of poor nutrition and hydration

-The course lasts 4 hours and will involve participant participation, group activity and open discussions in a relaxed learning environment.
+The course lasts 4 hours and will involve student participation, group activity and open discussions in a relaxed and informal learning environment.

-Upon successful completion of multiple-choice questionnaire, a certificate will be awarded.
+Upon the successful completion of a multiple-choice questionnaire, a certificate will be awarded.
 Our experienced trainers will be on hand to help throughout.

-To book a place or to find out when the training sessions are being held, please contact Stephen Woodward at email@example.com or call her on 01902 297873.
+To book a place or to find out when sessions are being held, contact us at email@example.com or call us on 01902 297873.